-- Across the system, infringement volumes have generally increased.
-This is attributed to the seasonal trend of increased traffic during the holiday period of Q2.
+- Compared to the previous quarter, infringement volumes have also decreased.
+This is attributed to the seasonal trend of decreased traffic after the high traffic of the October-December holiday period.

-- Compliance rates for fixed cameras show that 99.9 per cent of vehicles that pass a fixed camera do not receive a fine.
-This is consistent with results for mobile cameras, which show that 99 per cent of vehicles that pass a mobile camera site do not receive a fine.
+- Compliance rates for fixed and mobile cameras show that 99 per cent of vehicles that pass a camera site do not receive a fine.

 Total infringements for speeding and red light offences

-Across the entire camera system, there was a 15.3 per cent increase in total infringements issued from all road safety cameras, from 338,633 in Q1 (2015-16) to 390,486 in Q2 (2015-16).
-This is consistent with the general seasonal upward trend in Q2 when compared to Q1, when there is increased traffic during the holiday period, therefore higher detections.
+Across the entire camera system, there was a 6.6 per cent decrease in total infringements issued from all road safety cameras, from 390,486 in Q2 (2015-16) to 364,569 in Q3 (2015-16).
+This is consistent with the general seasonal downward trend in Q3 when compared to Q2.
+Typically there is decreased traffic during Q3 following the holiday period in October-December of Q2.

 Year on year comparison

-Across the entire camera system, there was a 4.5 per cent decrease (from 408,672 to 390,486) in total infringements issued compared with the same quarter of the previous year.
+Across the entire camera system, there was a 2.5 per cent decrease (from 373,948 to 364,569) in total infringements issued for speeding and red light offences compared with the same quarter of the previous year.

 Speeding infringements (fixed and mobile cameras)